vietnam-devs/coolstore-microservices/README.md

 CoolStore is a containerised polyglot microservices application consisting of services based on .NET Core, NodeJS and more running on Service Mesh.
 It demonstrates how to wire up small microservices into a larger application using microservice architectural principals.
 Read https://vietnam-devs.github.io for more information about how can we design and implement it.

-The business domain for internal µservice is inspired from [CoolStore project](https://github.com/jbossdemocentral/coolstore-microservice) by [JBoss Demo Central](https://github.com/jbossdemocentral) & [Red Hat Demo Central](https://gitlab.com/redhatdemocentral).
+The business domain for internal µservice is inspired from [CoolStore project](https://github.com/jbossdemocentral/coolstore-microservice) by [JBoss Demo Central](https://github.com/jbossdemocentral) and [Red Hat Demo Central](https://gitlab.com/redhatdemocentral).
 The readme file is inspired from [GoogleCloudPlatform Demo](https://github.com/GoogleCloudPlatform/microservices-demo).

 ## Public presentation